cameronapak/anchor_oc/content/events/2018-08-18-weekly-meeting.md

 ---
 layout: blog
-title: Event Name
+title: Donuts & Hang Out
-when: Date
+when: 1/28/19
-time: Time
+time: 8PM
-where: Enter Location
+where: Library
-what: This is a description of the event we are having.
-Try to keep the description under 140 characters.
+what: Come meet and get to know what Anchor is at OC!
 ---